Now onboarding families in NL & DE

 Reads school emails so you don't

 Forward it.
-Fritz pulls out dates, to-dos and deadlines, and puts them in front of both of you.
+Fred pulls out dates, to-dos and deadlines, and puts them in front of both of you.

 Flags clashes early

 Both busy on Wednesday at 16:00 and someone needs pickup?
-Fritz asks who's got it — on Sunday, not at 15:55.
+Fred asks who's got it — on Sunday, not at 15:55.

 Monthly load-balance